baptistebriel/smooth-scrolling/README.md

 }
 ```

+If you need the default `body` scrollbar then check out this [CodePen](http://codepen.io/BaptisteBriel/pen/EVaQBe) demo.

-If you want a custom scrollbar, you'll need additional CSS.
+If you want a custom one, you'll need some additional CSS:

 ```css
 .vs-scrollbar{